dmozealous/TheWaitingRoom/README.md

 The Waiting Room Simulator
 ===============
-This is the AI generated code from ChatGPT 4o for http://thewaitingroomsimulator.com/
+This is the AI generated code from ChatGPT-4o for http://thewaitingroomsimulator.com/

+The website is hosted on AWS LightSail